 According to the RAA results, the areas of the city of Cerritos within the Coyote Creek Watershed will not need to capture and/or treat stormwater in order to meet the September 30, 2017 10% or September 30, 2020 35% interim milestone; however, the city will need to capture 6.5 acre-feet by September 30, 2026 to meet the final compliance milestone.
 Potential regional BMPs for the final compliance milestone will be explored as described in Section 3.
-This includes potential projects such as Cerritos Regional Park and Caruthers Park.
+This includes potential projects such as Cerritos Regional Park.
+Percolation testing is currently underway at Cerritos Regional Park.